outr/sgine/README.md

 **NOTE:** Use the `video` module with discretion as it depends on VLCJ (https://github.com/caprica/vlcj) currently and unless you have a commercial license, the open-source license is GPL.
 Additionally, the `video` module will currently only work on desktop implementations.

 ## TODO 2.0
-- Position and Size
-  - Can something be positioned without size?
-  - Alignment
 - Images
-  - Texture
-  - TextureView
   - TiledTextureView
   - AnimationView
 - InteractiveComponent